This large collection contains images in several formats, including:

-7855 Detroit Publishing Company glass plate negatives ranging in size from 5X7 to 18X22 inches, plus copy prints printed directly from the original glass negatives
+7855 Detroit Publishing Company glass plate negatives ranging in size from 5x7 to 18x22 inches, plus copy prints made directly from the original glass negatives

 860 vintage albumen prints